Veterinary Assistant

 Where Can Vet Assistants Work?

 Besides vet clinics, animal hospitals, and emergency care centers, vet assistants are needed by any facility that houses or cares for animals.
-Animal shelters and humane societies often need vet assistants.
-So do research labs at universities and other facilities.
+Animal shelters and humane societies often need vet assistants, as do research labs at universities and other facilities.

 In addition, zoos and wildlife rehabilitation centers frequently hire vet assistants, so if your interests lie more in exotic or wild animals, being a vet assistant allows you to care for more than just domesticated animals.